datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 The output makes sense: 1.89, the highest number in the list.

 `max()` worked kind of like a black box here: you passed it a list, then the implementation of `max()`, that you don't know, did its magic, and produced an output.
-How `max()` actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own implementation, which made your life easier.
+How `max()` actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own code, which made your life easier.

 Of course, it's possible to also assign the result of a function call to a new variable, like here.
 Now `tallest` is just like any other variable; you can use to continue your fancy calculations.